kdlovett/keith-website/_posts/journal/2018-02-06-new_zealand_5.md

 ![NZSkytower](/keiths-site/image_dir/NZSkytower.jpg)

-I'm not quite sure what this was, but I know the has in the past been traversed by peaceful protestors demanding tino rangatiratanga, Maori self-sovereignty.
+I'm not quite sure what this was, but I know the bridge has in the past been traversed by peaceful protestors demanding tino rangatiratanga, Maori self-sovereignty.